Lackovce

-Lackovce is a village and municipality in Slovakia.
+Lackovce (Lácfalva) is a village and municipality in Slovakia.

-Location
+Geography

 Lackovce is situated at the confluence of the Laborec and a side stream.

 History

 The first mention of the village was in 1451.
 Until the Treaty of Trianon the community belonged to the Kingdom of Hungary, to Zemplén, a district of Humenné, later to Czechoslovakia, during World War II and from 1993 to Slovakia.